Skip to main content

 THE JONAS GWANGWA MUSIC COMPOSITION INITIATIVE

 The Academy of Motion Picture Arts and Sciences is committed to fostering a diverse and inclusive global film community.
-This commitment is realized through the Academy’s ongoing Aperture 2025 global outreach and engagement efforts.
-In support of Aperture 2025 and in celebration of the late South African film composer and Oscar® nominee Jonas Gwangwa, the Jonas Gwangwa Music Composition Initiative aims to foster broader representation in film music composition, with an emphasis on Black British talent.
+In celebration of the late South African film composer and Oscar® nominee Jonas Gwangwa, the Jonas Gwangwa Music Composition Initiative aims to foster broader representation in film music composition.

 Peter Edwards